Mrs Sarah Forster, Faculty Leader

-Topics delivered in Key Stage 4 are varied and include: Shakespeare; Spoken Language; poetry from ‘The Moon on the Tides’ Anthology; Creative Writing and various fiction texts such as Pride and Prejudice, as well as non fiction as this features heavily in the language exam.
+Topics delivered in Key Stage 4 are varied and include: Shakespeare; Spoken Language; poetry from ‘The Moon on the Tides’ Anthology; Creative Writing and various fiction texts and non-fiction as this features heavily in the language exam.

-The analytical and critical thinking skills acquired during Key Stage 4 prepare young people for Further Education and Employment.
+The analytical and critical thinking skills acquired during Key Stage four prepare young people for Further Education and Employment.

 Creative Writing Club Creative Writing Club is a fun, exciting and competitive group with over 30 members from years 7-9.
 The aim of the group is to enrich, enthuse and excite our students whilst also develop their creativity and writing skills.

-Many of the students have succeeded in getting their work published in a plethora of poetry and short story books which are all to be found in the Da Vinci Centre.
-This club is open to everyone and runs at lunchtimes in the Da Vinci Centre.
+Many of the students have succeeded in getting their work published in a plethora of poetry and short story books which are all to be found in the Learning Hub.
+This club is open to everyone and runs at lunchtimes in the Learning Hub.